sass/sass/doc-src/SASS_CHANGELOG.md

   [`<declaration-value>`][declaration-value] production in their argument list.
   This will provide better forwards-compatibility for future CSS syntax.

+* Pseudo selectors that take selectors as arguments will no longer always be eliminated if they contain placeholder selectors that aren't extended.
+  Instead, they'll be reduced to valid CSS selectors if possible.

 * The indented syntax now allows different indentation to be used for different lines, as long as they define a consistent tree structure.